waste-of-kindergarten/xpython37-v0.1/python/Doc/library/ssl.rst

    Due to the early negotiation phase of the TLS connection, only limited methods and attributes are usable like :meth:`SSLSocket.selected_alpn_protocol` and :attr:`SSLSocket.context`.
-   :meth:`SSLSocket.getpeercert`, :meth:`SSLSocket.getpeercert`,
+   The :meth:`SSLSocket.getpeercert`,
-   :meth:`SSLSocket.cipher` and :meth:`SSLSocket.compress` methods require that
+   :meth:`SSLSocket.cipher` and :meth:`SSLSocket.compression` methods require that
-   the TLS connection has progressed beyond the TLS Client Hello and therefore will not contain return meaningful values nor can they be called safely.
+   the TLS connection has progressed beyond the TLS Client Hello and therefore will not return meaningful values nor can they be called safely.

    The *sni_callback* function must return ``None`` to allow the TLS negotiation to continue.
 If a TLS failure is required, a constant